Joaov511/MultiOpenFiles/README.md

 # MultiOpenFiles
 Simple script to open multiple programs at the same time.
-Files for python Script and .bat and .ps1 for the powershell version Put the filepaths for each program in the paths.txt, each line is considered a different file to be opened.
+File for the python script and the powershell version (.bat and .ps1 files) Put the filepaths for each program in the paths.txt, each line is considered a different file to be opened.